minentlendubane8-bot/GPS-navigation-wheel-robot/README.md

 Predictive maintenance using AI models trained on logged sensor CSV data to anticipate component failures Adaptive path planning with dynamic obstacle mapping

-This project demonstrates end-to-end capability in designing, anaysing, troblooshoting, integrating, and controlling a real-world autonomous outdoor robot — from sensor fusion and control algorithms to reliable remote operation
+This project demonstrates end-to-end capability in designing, anaysing, troblooshoting, integrating, and controlling a real-world autonomous outdoor robot — from sensor  and control algorithms to reliable remote operation